ubaldot/vim-poptools/README.md

 way it displays information and it configures in a very easy way.

-In case you want to give it a try, consider that the commands for finding stuff take into account the setting of `:h 'wildignore'`, `:h 'wildoptions'` and `:h 'path'` options, depending on what you are searching, so if you want to include/exclude some search path, you must adjust such options.
+In case you want to give it a try, consider that the commands for finding stuff (with exception of `PopupGrep`) take into account the setting of `:h 'wildignore'`, `:h 'wildoptions'` and `:h 'path'` options, depending on what you are searching, so if you want to include/exclude some search path, you must adjust such options.
 The rest of the configuration (in case you don't like the default behavior) is just straightforward, see below.

 ### Commands